jenli810006995/SQL/LEETCODE SQL III/180. Consecutive Numbers/ConsecutiveNumbers.md

 | 1               |
 +-----------------+
 ```
-* Logic: Create three temp tables and then compare them with one another
+* Logic: Create three temp tables and then compare them with one another.
+Remember to use Distinct()

 * Solution:
 ```